Galerie Richard

 The third edition of the book Digital Art written by Christiane Paul published by Paperback is out featuring works by Joseph NECHVATAL (2 illustrations of the artist’s paintings).

-Sven-Ole FRAHM participates in a group show titled 7 Berliner Konstler in Maglehem a place on earth.
+Sven-Ole FRAHM participates in a group show titled 7 Berliner Kunstler in Maglehem a place on earth.
 The exhibition takes place in Maglegarda, Sweden from June 18 to June 28, 2015.

 Jean-Luc and Takako Richard are very pleased to announce that Galerie Richard now represents Chinese artist LI Wei in the United States.
 He performs in his own digital photographs, challenging gravity and viewers’ uneasiness related to vertigo and fall.